 The Dooars belonged to the Kamta Kingdom under the Koch dynasty and taking advantage of the weakness of the Koch kingdom in subsequent times, Bhutan took possession of the Dooars.
 This region was controlled by the kingdom of Bhutan.
 British annexed it in 1865 when the Bhutan War under took place under the command of Captain Hedayat Ali.
 The area was divided into 2 halves: the eastern half was incorporate with Goalpara district in state and also the western part was changed into a brand new district named Western Dooars.
 Again within the year 1869, the name was modified to Jalpaiguri District.
 After the end of the British rule in India in 1947, the Dooars acceded into the dominion of India and it merged with the Union of India shortly afterwards in 1949.

-Jaldapara Wildlife Sanctuary and Gorumara national park are habitats of the rare one-horned rhinoceros, the mighty bison, leopard, spotted deer, sambar, hog deer, reptiles, huge wild tuskers, wild boars and the rarest kind of animals and birds as well as lots of peacocks.
+Jaldapara Wildlife Sanctuary and Gorumara national park are habitats of the rare one-horned rhinoceros, bison, leopard, spotted deer, sambar, hog deer, reptiles, huge wild tuskers, wild boars and the rarest kind of animals and birds as well as lots of peacocks.
 Elephant riding through the Jaldapara forest in search of wild animals, particularly the one-horned rhinos, has become a craze among the tourists to this area nowadays.

 South Khairbari Eco Park

 South Khairbari Eco Park having an area of twenty-five Hector, was established in the year 2003 in the district of Alipurduar.
 Elephant riding is accessible from Malangi Lodge and car expedition is accessible from Chilapata range and Kodalbasti range.
 Nearest Railway Station is Falakata.
 Falakata is well connected to Siliguri that successively enjoys wonderful connectivity with the rest of the country.
 Distance is nine Kms from Falakata and fifteen Kms from Madarihat that is accessible by Road.
 Place of interest is Jaldapara National Park , Coochbehar Palace, Jai Gaon, Buxaduar and Phuntsholing.
 South Khairbari is especially referred to as “Royal Bengal tiger & Leopard” rescue center.
 During the ban of animals from various circuses and shows several wild animals were captured by the forest officials which included 11 tigers seized from the Olympic circus in Hooghly district.
-The tigers that square measure being shifted to South Khairbari are a part of this group that was kept at Hollong temporarily.
+The tigers that are being shifted to South Khairbari are a part of this group that was kept at Hollong temporarily.

 This place is highly attractive to tourists because they can get a close spot to watch animals and birds.
 River Buri Torsa is flowing through the South Khairbari Nature Park.
 Boating can be done in the waters of the river in the winter season.
 A perfect picnic spot for a joy- loving family looking forward to relaxing and have fun.
 One can have boating in the winter season.
 The Center is to make conservation education & awareness generation about wild animals & birds among the general public.
 Average yearly visitors is more than 60, 000.
 The Centre is under the charge of the Divisional Forest Officer, Cooch Behar Forest Division, who is the Ex-Officio Director.
 Nature lovers and wildlife enthusiast are sure to find their delights here because of its expressive ambiance and calmness which allows nature to bloom without any unwanted intervention.
 The zoo is opened from 9.30 am to 5.00pm except for weekly holiday.